bobleesj/scikit-package/doc/source/tutorials/level-5-migration-tutorial.rst

     - ``untracked`` are new files created by the ``scikit-package``

-    - ``deleted`` are files in the original directory but the files that are not in the re-packaged directory.
+    - ``deleted`` are files in the old directory but the files that are not in the new directory.
 Most of the ``src`` and ``tests`` and doc files will be in this category.
-We will move them from the original to the re-packaged directory in the next few steps.
+We will move them from the old to the new directory in the next few steps.

-    - ``modified`` are files that that exist both in the original and the re-packaged directory, while the scikig-package has made changes to them.
+    - ``modified`` are files that that exist both in the old and the new directory, while the scikig-package has made changes to them.

 #.
 Type ``git checkout -b setup-CI`` to create a new branch.